usaid-cs/yesterday-i-learned/random.md

 - _Dixie_ is/was a nickname for Southern US.
 - Russia is [#1 in heroin](https://themoscowtimes.com/articles/russia-must-step-up-and-fight-its-drug-problem-47822).
 It also has a million or so HIV-positive people.
 - [BBQ brush bristles](http://www.cbc.ca/news/health/barbecue-brushes-dangers-swallow-throat-wire-bristle-dempsey-1.3741578) are regularly swallowed, killing people when vital organs are punctured.
-- Marissa Mayer avoids burnout by preventing herself from being cynical, discouraged, in addition to finding her "rhythm", whatever it is for each person.
-If you work better at night, allow yourself to work at night.
 - [The Republic of Macedonia](https://en.wikipedia.org/wiki/Republic_of_Macedonia) is still a country!
 - [New York is sinking](http://nymag.com/daily/intelligencer/2016/09/new-york-future-flooding-climate-change.html), so it is a bad idea to own property there [by 2050, around when you will have money for property].
 - The Chinese consumed 69 times more pork than Canadians in 2015.
 That is roughly twice as much per capita.